Pudong Football Stadium

 The Pudong Football Stadium, currently named SAIC Motor Pudong Arena due to sponsorship reasons, is a football stadium in Shanghai, China.
 Completed in October 2020, it is the home of Chinese Super League club Shanghai Port.
-The stadium has a capacity for 37,000 spectators.
+The stadium has a capacity of 37,000.

 Construction

 Construction began on 28 April 2018 according to the construction plans of HPP Architekten.
-The white metal exterior design of the stadium is based on the reminiscent of a Chinese porcelain bowl.
+The white metal exterior design of the stadium is based on reminiscent of a Chinese porcelain bowl.

 Events

 On 4 June 2019, China was announced as the host of the 2023 AFC Asian Cup.
 It was subsequently reported that the final and one semi-final would be held at the venue.
 However, in May 2022, China withdrew from hosting the tournament due to the COVID-19 pandemic in China.

 On 31 October 2020, the venue hosted the final match of the 2020 League of Legends World Championship, which was also the inaugural event at the stadium.